llloret/sonic-pi-vscode-editor/README.md

 ## Known Issues

-I have not tested this in Linux or Mac yet.
-Works nicely in Windows.
+I have not tested this in Linux yet.
+Works nicely in Windows and Mac.

 ## Open questions